antaresproject/docs/docs/antares_concepts/core_&_files_structure.md

   ![AT_C&FSTRU2](../img/docs/antares_concepts/core_and_files_structure/AT_C&FSTRU2.PNG)

-It consist of catalogues divided thematically according to destination.
+It consists of catalogues divided thematically according to destination:

-* app - it consist of client's application (client side) of the created target software
+* app - it consists of client's application (client side) of the created target software
 * bootstrap - a catalogue containing service cache which the application has at its disposal and files of bootstrap and autoload type which raise the application
 * build - a catalogue containing sandbox instances created by web interface
 * resources - a catalogue containing the essential components connected with resources in files form which the system uses during its work.
 In this catalogue there are configuration files, view files, migration files, help scripts, default language files
-* src - contains the files with source code of the whole application such as components, core, modules
+* src - source code of the whole application such as components, core, modules
 * storage - a catalogue in which are stored any help files such as cache, temporary files etc. It is treated as a storehouse for data which may be stored by the system in the form of the files
 * public - a catalogue containing files responsible for proper website's display, contains css scripts and javascripts, graphic files, fonts as well as the .htaccess file itself and the main file index.php which the application uses to start

+### SRC Catalogue
 SRC catalogue content:

   ![AT_C&FSTRU3](../img/docs/antares_concepts/core_and_files_structure/AT_C&FSTRU3.PNG)